InterviewGateway/interview_preparation/readme.md

   examiners will be present.
 Using AI tools will lead to disqualification.

-- After the test, email your completed work back by replying to the original email with test materials.
+- At the end of the test, email your completed work back immediately to
+  <Jeremy.Gregory@gatewaycasinos.ca>.

 ## Software requirements on your computer